 But, as we’ve found, it’s also taking the skin care world by storm in the form of a unique and promising bamboo extract that feeds skin for smooth and supple results.

+Yes, bamboo extracts have great skin benefits.
 Not bad for what many often think of as an invasive weed.

 Get the Skinny on Bamboo for Your Skin Care

 Originally developed in Korea, bamboo extract is more than a “buzzword” on an ingredients list.
 We’ve found that bamboo extract has its benefits, and may be one of the most important “new” ingredients in modern skin care.

 Bamboo is full of natural silica, an essential mineral that promotes healthy skin and hair.
 Bamboo contains about 70% silica making it the richest natural source of this mineral which is why we add bamboo extract to our formulations for soft supple skin.

 How Bamboo Promotes Radiance

 When young, we all naturally have higher levels of collagen and silica.
 With age, both our collagen and silica levels decline.
 Many people know about a reduction of collagen and aging, but not many people understand how silica production also factors into skin health.

 Silica brings out the shine in our hair and keeps our skin supple and radiant.
 As silica production slows, wrinkles and loose skin are the results.